 Quitting smoking is the best way to put yourself on the right track.
 Talk with your doctor about tools and programs to help you quit.
 Secondhand smoke can be damaging as well.

 Drink Alcohol in Moderation TOP

 Excess alcohol intake is also associated with an increased risk of CAD.
 If you drink alcohol, aim for moderation.
 Moderate alcohol intake means 2 drinks or less a day for men, and 1 drink a day or less for women.
 Some studies have suggested that moderate alcohol consumption may help increase the beneficial high-density lipoprotein (HDL) cholesterol, which may help reduce plaque build-up.

 Your diet can have a significant impact on your "bad" and "good" cholesterol levels.
 Managing your cholesterol levels with a well-balanced diet can reduce your risk for CAD by reducing the amount of plaque build-up.

 A well-balanced diet includes plenty of whole grains, fruits and vegetables, and nuts.
 Also consider substituting bad fats for good fats.
-This means eating more mono- or polyunsaturated fats like olive and canola oil, and less saturated and trans fats which can raise your bad cholesterol levels.
+This means eating more mono- or polyunsaturated fats like olive and canola oils, and less saturated and trans fats which can raise the levels of bad cholesterol.